All Episodes

 Anything can happen and shit.

-Uh so there's a lot of that stuff on there.
+So there's a lot of that stuff on there.

-And so uh it's it's too woke to fuck.
+And so it's too woke to fuck.

-And uh, you know, I just did some stand-up in your town, Austin there, and uh man, what a great town.
+And, you know, I just did some stand-up in your town, Austin, there.

 Hit me up next time you're in town.

-I'll go, I'll come to your show for sure.
+I'll come to your show for sure.

-Gas company, something gas company.
+Yeah, we did it at the Gas Something, gas company, something gas company.

-I was called Vulcan Gas Company.
+Oh, it was called Vulcan Gas Company.

 Great place, great venue.

-I mean, like it was it was really cool.
+I mean, like, it was, it was really cool.

 We packed out a bunch of shows.

-Uh, you know, Gino Buscani is one of them and Aaron Berg and Chrissy Mayer, who is uh she's got a show called The Wet Spot, you know, so there's something for the ladies to leave Stark's show I'm on uh every week as well.
+You know, Gino Biscani is one of them and Aaron Berg and Chrissy Mayer, who is, she's got a show called The West Spot, you know, so there's something for the ladies.

-Yeah, she's she's a peach.
+Yeah, she's a peach.

-Uh and uh I shouldn't say doll.
+And I shouldn't say doll.

-Uh that's that's I don't mean to diminish her.
+I don't mean to diminish her.

 American, you know, did we talk enough about America?